armory3d/armory_docs/getting_started/tutorial5.md

-# Scene 5 - Logic
+# Tutorial 5 - Logic

 This page describes how to work with **logic node system** in Armory.
 Logic nodes provide a visual way of creating interactive scenes.
 When you build your project, created node trees are automatically compiled down to scripts.